Word Count: 3647

 First off, please keep in mind that muscle is much denser than fat and so the same volume of muscle weighs 15-20% more than that of fat.
 Sometimes this can make it a little hard to see your progress.

 Don’t get discouraged!

-Pick up a decent body fat percentage tracking scale and weight yourself every morning, before you ate anything.
+Pick up a decent body fat percentage tracking scale and weight yourself every morning, after you used the bathroom and before you ate anything.